Contents

 Causes Of Asthma Attack In Children

-Following are the major causes of asthma attack in children:
+The following are the major causes of an asthma attacks in children:

-The infection occurs in the airways due to cold, pneumonia, and sinus that result an asthma attack in children.
+The infection occurs in the airways due to colds, pneumonia, and sinus that result in an asthma attacks in children.

-Several irritants also lead to an asthma attack in children.
-These irritants include chemicals, cold air, smoke, aerosols and pollutants in the atmosphere.
+Several irritants also lead to an asthma attacks in children.
+These irritants include chemicals, cold air, smoke, aerosols, and pollutants in the atmosphere.

 Strenuous exercise can cause shortness of breath which may lead to an asthma attack in children.

-Stress is a significant cause to trigger an asthma attack in children and adults.
-Stress interrupts our hormones and disturbs normal functioning of the lungs.
+Stress is a significant cause triggering an asthma attacks in children and adults.
+Stress interrupts our hormones and disturbs the normal functioning of the lungs.

 Risk Factors Of Asthma In Children

-Asthma is one of the leading causes of children’s long-term illness.
-Following risk factors that make a child more likely to have asthma includes:
+Asthma is one of the leading causes of children’s long-term illnesses.
+The following risk factors make a child more likely to have asthma includes:

 - Low birth weight